Alainx277/northstar_master_server/README.md

 - Actual response codes
 - Store servers in database
 - Use distributed database for failover (postgresql?)
-- Replace existing server entry if registered for same IP and port
 - Compress stored player data

 With client changes: